software-architects/vat-id-check/README.md

 ![VatCheckReceive](https://github.com/software-architects/vat-id-check/blob/master/img/vatcheckreceive.png)

 ### How does it work?
-Basically you use a Billomat Webhook to send data on an certain event (invoice create) to our programm, which sendas the data to a eu_validation programm and validates the received data with the user's inserted one.
+Basically you use a Billomat Webhook to send data on an certain event (invoice create) to our program, which sendas the data to a eu_validation programm and validates the received data with the user's inserted one.

 ## Billomat